UWRealityLab/vrcapstone20sp-team4/Unity/Chef's Table/README.md

 You will need to add package TextMesh Pro in Unity

-Classes:
+Classes:</br>
-ApplicationState: keeping and updating all ingredients & utensils info
+ApplicationState: keeping and updating all ingredients & utensils info</br>
-Ingredient: name
+Ingredient: name and position</br>
-Utensil: name, Occupied or not
+Utensil: name, position, Occupied or not</br>
-MainScheduler: managing process and steps
+MainScheduler: managing process and steps</br>
 Step: a step in the recipe, has timer and set of ingredients and utensils

 ## Project